Greeshmanthchilla4/SQL-Portfolio/README.md

 # SQL-Portfolio
-Portfolio of SQL project completed by me for self learning, and hobby purposes.
+Portfolio of SQL projects completed by me for self learning, and hobby purposes.
 Here I have used MySQL for data analysis.